-In 1972, BC started offering classes in Delano and shortly after, in 1975 began offering health education courses in downtown Bakersfield at the Weill Institute.
-In 1981, BC expanded the Delano location, opening with 20 courses and nearly 400 enrollments.
-Considering the success of BC's rural presence in Delano, BC focused on Arvin, offering courses at various community locations, such as Arvin High School, for those students who live and work in the Arvin and the surrounding south Kern area.
+In 1975, BC expanded to the Weill Institute located in downtown Bakersfield, offering students a focused location for health education careers.
+Shortly after, in 1981, BC expanded the Delano Campus, opening with 20 courses and nearly 400 enrollments.
+Considering the success of BC's rural presence in Delano, the College focused on Arvin, offering courses at various community locations, such as Arvin High School, for those students who live and work in the Arvin and the surrounding south Kern area.

 For over twenty years, Bakersfield College has also committed to serving students in southwest Bakersfield through locations such as Stockdale High School.
-In 2019, BC invested in a co-location, now known as BC Southwest, which opened on the shared property of California State University Bakersfield.
+In 2019, the College invested in a colocation, now known as BC Southwest, which opened on the backside of the shared property of California State University Bakersfield.
 This location is focused on offering high utility courses and transfer pathways, encouraging students to start at BC for their transfer degree and finish at CSU, Bakersfield, allowing them to earn their degree more affordably.

 Bakersfield College is seen as a pillar throughout the community, blazing a trail at the forefront of the intellectual, cultural, and economic vitality for all of Kern County.
-The work is critical for building the solutions to some of our greatest societal and economic challenges including workforce development, job insecurities, income disparities, wellness, safety, and community health.
+The College's work is critical for building the solutions to some of our greatest societal and economic challenges including workforce development, job insecurities, income disparities, wellness, safety, and community health.

-MISSION
+OUR MISSION

 Bakersfield College provides opportunities for students from diverse economic, cultural, and educational backgrounds to attain Associate and Baccalaureate degrees and certificates, workplace skills, and preparation for transfer.
-Our rigorous and supportive learning environment promotes equity and fosters students' abilities to think critically, communicate effectively, and demonstrate competencies and skills to engage productively in their communities and the world.
+Our rigorous and supportive learning environment promotes equity and fosters students' abilities to think critically, communicate effectively, and demonstrate competencies and skills in order to engage productively in their communities and the world.
 Approved by College Council, March 3, 2023

-VISION
+OUR VISION